This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As a kid, I remember vividly the men going out on their row boats and returning with fish.

-My grandfather would chop wood for the fire.
-They would clean the fish, and I would help in preparing the Pescado Empapelado (Mexican Fish in Foil Packets).
+My grandfather would chop wood for the fire and clean the fish.
+I would help in preparing the Pescado Empapelado (Mexican Fish in Foil Packets).

 How to Make Pescado Empapelado